oksanashkarbun/ny_taxi_db/README.md

 ```

 ### 2️⃣ Create a .env File
-You need a .env file to store database credentials.
+If you need a .env file to store database credentials.
 Create it in the project root:
 ```ini
 POSTGRES_USER=user
 POSTGRES_PASSWORD=password